kwame-mintah/notes-md/learning-paths/machine-learning/04-data-preprocessing.md

 #### Try

-Read the .csv file using pandas [`read_csv`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html#pandas-read-csv) , if a column is has no name it will be named `Unnamed`, so will need to remove it.
+Read the comma-separated values (`.csv`) file using pandas [`read_csv`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html#pandas-read-csv) , if a column has no name it will be named `Unnamed`, so may need to remove it.
 Then check how many features the dataset has [^1] using [`shape`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.shape.html) on the dataset

 ```python
 print("Number of features: {}".format(data.shape[1]))